FREQUENTLY ASKED QUESTIONS

 Is financial assistance available?

-Yes, we are extending our financial assistance program through the summer.
+Yes, our financial assistance program is available.
 If you need to apply for the first time, you can e-mail your completed application to firstname.lastname@example.org.

 When are my payments due?